-The areas of potential flooding in the Parish can be identified on the Environment Agency (EA) flood risk map shown in the Figure 6.15 and 6.16 where the second map for Over Wallop Village shows the flood risk in greater detail.
+6.15.1 The areas of potential surface water flooding in the Parish can be identified on the Environment Agency (EA) flood risk map shown in Figure 6.12.

-Over Wallop Village has a chalk stream brook running through the entire length of the village.
+6.15.2 Over Wallop Village has a chalk stream brook running through the entire length of the village.
 The Wallop Brook is fed by fresh water springs throughout the area, the largest of these being near the junction of Station Road and Pottery Drove, which is currently a large landscaped pond.

-Seasonally, other springs and streams appear on the surface of the landscape, in particular between Croft Farm and Castle Farm, in the field behind Barrow Hill Barn, currently occupied by Millway Builders, along with another significant spring which rises near Park Farm on Park Drove.
+6.15.3 Seasonally, other springs and streams appear on the surface of the landscape, in particular between Croft Farm and Castle Farm, in the field behind Barrow Hill Barn, currently occupied by Millway Builders, along with another significant spring which rises near Park Farm on Park Drove.

-There are records of significant flooding events many years ago, one of which resulted in loss of life.
+6.15.4 There are records of significant flooding events many years ago, one of which resulted in loss of life.
 Fortunately, there has been nothing on this scale in recent years, although there are occasions, mainly over the winter months, when properties close to Wallop Brook have to use pumps when the water table is high.
 Additionally, there have been problems for properties with septic tanks when the ground water levels are high.
 The long-term impact of climate change with milder, wetter winters and development without appropriate surface water and drainage mitigations may make flooding events more frequent.
 Wallop Brook is similar to most winter bournes in that it dries out most summers near its source and does not flow above ground until reaching Nether Wallop.